laoban-dev/laoban/code/modules/laobanadmin/ROADMAP.md

 So to make a template just 'do it...'.
 Would be cool if can do parent and then work out the minimum to add...

-## create the versions.txt file
+## create the versions.txt file --Done
-Done

 ## Create `.package.test.json` with `--dryrun`